 The Registered Nurses Foundation of BC helps address some of the financial costs associated with nursing education for RNs and RN students through the provision of bursaries.
-In doing so, we help alleviate some of the pressures on nurses and the health care system and in these challenging times, this is increasingly important.
+In doing so, we help alleviate some of the pressures on these nurses and the health care system and in these challenging times, this is increasingly important.

 The demand for nurses is rising.
 Currently, on any given day in BC there are at least 1,000 nursing vacancies.
 These shortages mean the needed care that requires nursing support – such as surgical procedures, homecare, and mental health care services – get delayed or postponed.